National Resources for Military Personnel and their Families

 Military service members receive expedited processing of their disability applications from Social Security.
 The expedited process is available for military service members who have become disabled during active duty on or after October 1, 2001, regardless of where the disability occurs.
 Learn more on the Social Security website and by reading this guide from Wounded Warriors.

 Credit & Debt Counseling

-Survivor Outreach Services is the official Army program designed to provide long-term support to surviving families of fallen soldiers.
-This site provides detailed information on topics most often requested by fellow survivors including information regarding benefits and entitlements, governmental and non-governmental resources, important legislative news, survivor outreach services support office locations and more.
-Find out more information by visiting their website or by calling 855.707.2769.
+Survivor Outreach Services is the Army’s program that provides long-term support to surviving families of fallen soldiers by providing information regarding benefits and entitlements, governmental and non-governmental resources, and survivor outreach services support office locations.
+Learn more by visiting their website.

-As many as 700,000 children under the age of five have a parent in the military.
-Recognizing the need for first-rate media-based resources to support military families, Sesame Workshop launched the bilingual (English/Spanish), multimedia outreach initiative Talk, Listen, Connect: Helping Families During Military Deployment (TLC).
-This critical outreach tool helped military families and their young children cope with the challenges of deployment and build resilience in times of separation and change.
+Sesame Street Workshop's Military Family Initiative helps children under the age of five understand common parts of having a parent in the military.
+Resources are available in English and Spanish.
+This critical outreach tool has helped military families and their young children cope with the challenges of deployment and build resilience in times of separation and change.